Scholarships at Hyde Park School of Dance

 - Volunteer 16 hours per 16-week session.
 Volunteer opportunities at the school are always available.
 For more information, visit hydeparkdance.org/volunteer.

-- Maintain a written record of attendance and volunteer hours in a Special Programs Folder provided by HPSD.
-These folders are reviewed between the Fall and Winter/Spring sessions to determine whether scholarship recipients remain in good standing and can maintain their scholarship level for the duration of the year.
+- Log volunteer hours and make-up classes.
+Information will be reviewed regularly to determine whether scholarship recipients remain in good standing and can maintain their scholarship level for the duration of the year.

 - Demonstrate positive behavior in the classroom, performance and volunteer settings.
 Parents / guardians of scholarship recipients are encouraged to volunteer to provide assistance to the school, and are held to the same standards of decorum as their dancers.